BelalSalehA/BelalSalehA/README.md

 ### 🌱 What I’m Working On
 - Multi-tenant ERP SaaS solutions using .NET Core & React.
 - Building **open-source tools** for developer productivity and learning.
-- Continuous learning in modern web technologies.
+- Continuous learning on modern web technologies.